 Projects I am currently involved in are listed below.
-For more detail, you can see my research statement.
+For more detail, you can see my research vision.

 MARS consists of a toolchain for creating resource managers that allows users to easily compose models and policies that interact in a hierarchy defined by the granularity of the actuations performed in the system.
 MARS is implemented and evaluated on top of a real Linux-based platform.
 Furthermore, MARS also provides an offline simulation infrastructure for fast prototyping of policies and large-scale or long-term policy evaluation.